 José Cláudio S. Castanheira has a PhD in communication from Universidade Federal Fluminense (UFF), with a doctoral internship at McGill University - Canada.
-He is professor of the Cinema course at the Federal University of Santa Catarina (UFSC) and leader of the research group GEIST / UFSC (Study Group on Images, Sounds and Technologies) -CNPq.
+He is professor of the Cinema course at the Federal University of Santa Catarina (UFSC) and at PPGCOM from Federal University of Ceará.
+He is leader of the research group GEIST / UFSC (Study Group on Images, Sounds and Technologies) - CNPq.

 Pedro Silva Marra holds a doctorate in communication from Universidade Federal Fluminense (UFF), with a doctoral internship at McGill University - Canada.
 He is a professor in the Social Communication department at the Federal University of Espírito Santo (UFES) and at Ppgcom UFOP.
 Leader of the research group Ateliê de Sonoridades Urbanas-CNPq.
 He is a member of GEIST / UFSC (Study Group on Images, Sounds and Technologies) -CNPq.

 Marcelo Bergamin Conter is a professor and researcher at Rio Grande do Sul Federal Institute (IFRS).
 He held a post-doctorate in Communication at Unisinos.
 He holds a doctorate and a master's degree from UFRGS, with visiting scholar period (CAPES) at Columbia University (New York).
 In 2016, he published the book "LO-FI – Pop music in low definition".

 Melina Santos is Post-doctoral fellow in Communication (PUC-RS) and PhD in Communication from Universidade Federal Fluminense (UFF).
 Among her research interests are: Africanities, Music Genre, Decoloniality and Technologies.